Any security evaluation involves three phases: preparation, conduct and conclusion.

 Clients usually prefer a limited vulnerability analysis because they do not want to risk loss of data or any other damage.

 It should be communicate with the organization that there are inherent risks in undertaking an ethical hack.
 These can include alarmed staff and unintentional system crashes, degraded network and system performance, denial of service, and log file size explosions.
 A possible way of minimizing this risk is to conduct the test after office hours or holidays.
 The organization should provide contact within, who can respond to calls from the ethical hackers if a system or network appears to be adversely affected by the evaluation or if an extremely dangerous vulnerability is found that should be immediately corrected.
 While conducting an evaluation, ethical hackers may come across security holes that cannot be fixed within the predetermined time frame.
 Therefore, the ethical hacker must communicate to his client the urgency for corrective action that can extend even after evaluation is completed.
 If the system administrator delays the evaluation of his system until a few days or weeks before this computer need to go online again, no ethical hacker can provide a really complete evaluation or implement the correction for potentially immense security problems.
-Therefore, such aspect must be considered during the preparation phase.
+Therefore, such aspect must be considered during the preparation phase. - Conclusion

 In this phase, the result of evaluation is communicated to the organization and corrective action/advise is taken if needed.